harrymd/Ouroboros/README.md

 Added code for the generation of synthetic seismograms by mode summation.
 Some small bugs were fixed relating to the units of different terms.

-##### Version 3.s
+##### Version 3.h

-This version contains small changes made by [Harry Matchette-Downes](http://web.mit.edu/hrmd/www/home.html): code reorganisation to avoid duplication, more detailed documentation (including this Readme) and a user-friendly interface, and testing against Mineos, calculation of sensitivity kernels, and tools for plotting.
+This version contains small changes made by: code reorganisation to avoid duplication, more detailed documentation (including this Readme) and a user-friendly interface, and testing against Mineos, calculation of sensitivity kernels, and tools for plotting.
 It was used in our paper about mixed Stoneley-Rayleigh modes (Matchette-Downes et al., in prep.).
 Mode summation is not included in this version.

-#### Version 'Anelasticity'
+##### Version 'Anelasticity'

-Currently under development, this version allows for anelastic planets.
+Work on anelasticity was started, but is not currently active.

 <a href="#top">Back to top</a>